-The successful applicant will be an excellent practitioner who can enthuse our young people with a love of PE.
-He or she will be passionate and committed, and have a rigorous approach to supporting them to be creative, reflective and resilient learners.
-They will share our aspiration to help realise the school's vision, Always our best because everyone matters.
+The successful applicant will be able to share and enthuse our young people with a love of PE, and support them to be creative, reflective and resilient learners.
+He or she will be passionate and committed, and keen to inspire students to learn skills and explore their own talents, and to share our aspiration to help realise the school's vision, Always our best because everyone matters.